Coffee & Spice Mills

 3) Can it grind flour from very fine to coarse, cracked grains (good for cereal)?
 Family Grain Mill: yes.
 This is important so that the glycemic index of the flour you produce isn’t as high as white flour.
 Even on the highest setting, the flour from the Family Grain Mill is coarser than store-bought flour, and you can make it even coarser if you like.
 At the lowest setting you can make cracked grains, a great breakfast cereal.

 4) Can it grind manually (after a power outage or a natural disaster)?
 Family Grain & Country Living Mills (yes)

 5) How much does it cost?
-From cheapest to most expensive: Nutrimill, Family Grain Mill, Country Living
+From cheapest to most expensive: Nutrimill, Family Grain Mill (also known as Jupiter or Messerschmidt), Country Living

 6) How much space will it take up?
 Family Grain Mill, by far the least space of any other mill.
 5″ wide by 9.5″ deep by 16.5″ high